yilihjy/MidiWriterJS/README.md

 - `dataUri()` *string*

 ### Hot Cross Buns
 Here's an example of how everyone's favorite song "Hot Cross Buns" could be written.
+Note use of the mapping function passed as the second argument of `addEvent()`.
+This can be used to apply specific properties to all events.
+With some street smarts you could also use it for programmatic crescendos and other property 'animation'.
 ```javascript
 // If using Node require the module
 var MidiWriter = require('midi-writer-js');